-In this article, we will go over the basic science behind runner’s high, the short and long term effects, and then go over how you can feel it again and again.
+In this article, I will go over the basic science behind runner’s high, the short and long-term effects, and then go over how you can feel it again and again.
 So let’s get into it, shall we!

 Runner’s High: What Science Says

-If you have ever completed a run that was just on point and then felt the wave of happiness and satisfaction that comes with such an accomplishment, then you’ve had runner’s high.
+If you have ever completed a run or an extended period of aerobic exercise that was just on point and then felt the wave of happiness and satisfaction that comes with such an accomplishment, then you’ve had runner’s high.

 The most popular scientific theory behind this euphoric feeling is that the body is overloaded with Endorphins.